IndustrieCreative/Harmonicarium/README.md

 Harmonicarium is written in **JavaScript** (used **ES6** features) and uses the **[Web MIDI](https://www.w3.org/TR/webmidi/)** and **[Web AUDIO](https://www.w3.org/TR/webaudio/) API**.
 Currently it has been tested on **Google Chrome** v61+ under macOS (v10.11+), Windows (v10) and Android (v5+) but it could run on other browsers supporting the Web MIDI and AUDIO API.

 **At the moment you need Google Chrome** or Chromium.
-It has been developed on a high performance desktop/laptop environment and currently, no optimization has been made in order to minimize the computational load.
+The software has been developed on a high performance workstation environment and currently no optimization has been made in order to minimize the computational load.

 **Partially untested on mobile devices**.
 On embedded Android devices I have experienced slow data processing (delay in output audio response).
+This means that on low performance system you could may experience slowdowns.
 The [Qwerty Hancock](https://github.com/stuartmemo/qwerty-hancock) keyboard seems to support multitouch events.
-This means that on low performance system you could may experience slowdowns.

 Though Harmonync has the MIDI-OUT-RETUNING feature (that is the main purpose of these software), the Harmonicarium is still under development and the MIDI-OUT is not ready at the moment.
 We must first create a better user&mobile-friendly GUI.

 ## Quick Start
-This program is a web app.
+This program is a web-app.
 This means that it uses the HTML5 technology and you need a browser to use it.
 As I said at this moment you need Chrome.

 1. If you don't have Google **Chrome** on your system, download [here](https://www.google.com/chrome/browser/desktop/index.html) and install it.
 2. Run the app's URL in the browser.
 You can:
    * open the online version [harmonicarium.org/app](http://harmonicarium.org/app);